trendmicro/cloudone-filestorage-deployment-templates/aws/required-permissions.md

 The user that will make the deployment need to have specific permissions to execute the deployment.
 In the file [FSS-user-permissions.json](FSS-user-permissions.json) you can find the specific permissions that the user policy need to have to deploy the cloudformations templates.
 If your current user already have a more permissive policy such as `AdministratorAccess` the deployment will work, but we do recommend to apply the principle of least privilege.

+To add the policy:

+- Go to your `AWS account > IAM > Policies > Create policy`

+- Select `JSON` and copy and paste the whole content of the [FSS-user-permissions.json](FSS-user-permissions.json) file.

+- Add `Tags` to the policy (optional), give a `Name` to the policy (Required) and a `Description` (Optional).
+Your policy is ready to be use!

+To attach the policy to the user:

+- Go to your desired user on `IAM > Users`
+- Click on `Add permissions`
+- Select `Attach existing policies directly`
+- Mark the polcy that we've just created and click on `Next > Add permission`.

 # Permissions required by the templates

 The templates will create a few IAM roles and policies in order to work properly.